 Hot-spots (high read, write, and delete rates to a narrow document range) limit the ability of Firestore to scale.
 Review designing for scale and identify hot-spots in your application.

 |Contention, either from updating a single document too frequently or from transactions.||read, write||

-Keep the write rate to individual documents under one write per second.
+Reduce the write rate to individual documents.

 Review data contention in transactions and how you use transactions.

 For example, queries with multiple equality filters (

 |Large reads that return many documents.||read||Use pagination to split large reads.|